New to our town?

 The Parish Church of St John Baptist

-This view from the graveyard brings home the many phases of this building.
-The usual view from the Market Place shows the Town Hall or South Porch: a unique Grade 1 listed building of the 1490s.
+The usual view is from the Market Place showing the Town Hall or South Porch: a unique Grade 1 listed building of the 1490s.
 The Church cares for this secular structure which has been used by the people of Cirencester for over 500 years.
-Both church and porch have completed major renovation recently.
+Built by the Abbey for collecting rents and market dues, it has sometimes been called the oldest office block in England.

 Cirencester Water Works Lewis Lane

-Bowly Almshouses Watermoor Road
+Bowly Almshouses, Watermoor Road

 Just round the corner from the waterworks we find Watermoor Road, leading to the Victorian extension of the town.
 Here Christopher Bowly built a row of almshouses in the 1820s on both sides of the road.
 They shared a water pump which is still there.
-This reminds us that piped water is a recent commodity.
-Many surrounding villages did not get running water until well after World War Two.
-There are many other places of note.
-Would you like to contribute a snippet, or even an article about any other places in town?
-Contact the editor here.